 By the end of Barack Obama’s administration, the ACA was trending toward the death spiral caused by the low penalty for healthy young people not joining, causing insurance companies to raise rates for everyone else using the markets (not those already covered by their existing employer-sponsored plan).
 Insurance companies are uncertain moving forward with the cost-sharing reductions and mandate will continue.
 “Death spiral” is bit hyperbolic, though, because while Obamacare has failed to cause the hoped-for “bending of the curve” on medical inflation, the rate of increase on premiums isn’t higher than it was before 2009 (538).
 Also, even with these rising premiums, insurance on the ACA exchange is still cheaper than buying stand-alone insurance or COBRA coverage by a considerable margin.
 Less than 5% of Americans are on the Obamacare public exchanges, with ~ 50% on employer-subsidized, ~ 35% on government-subsidized plans (public employees, military, politicians, Medicare/Medicaid, etc.), and ~ 10% uninsured (Kaiser Health, 2015).

 In the words of journalist Jonathan Chait, Obamacare, however imperfect, “squared the minimal humanitarian needs of the public with the demands of the medical industry.”
 As for former President Obama, he fully endorses replacing ACA as long as the new plan provides better coverage for less money.
-If Trump wants the ACA to implode he might be able to sabotage it by encouraging the IRS to not enforce the mandate penalty, thus passive aggressively worsening the cost spiral for older Americans in the hopes that Democrats will be blamed.
-He threatens to do just that periodically, interspersed with beseeching Congress to repeal or repeal/replace.
-In the meantime, a group of ~ 40 bipartisan “problem-solvers” led by Josh Gottheimer (NJ-D) and Tom Reed (NY-R) is caucusing regularly over beer and tacos to come up with a bipartisan solution for healthcare reform.
-In the Senate, Patty Murray (WA-D) and Lamar Alexander (TN-R) plan hearings to help stabilize the insurance exchanges.
-Whatever happens, the key for voters will be whether or not some plan can at least bend the curve on medical inflation (premiums and provider costs) while maintaining quality care and shielding families from bankruptcies and premature deaths.
+In December 2017, Congress passed a tax reform bill that removed the mandate as of 2019.
+Stay tuned; the story of the Affordable Care Act is far from over.
+For now, the insurance exchanges and subsidies for poor subscribers remain even without the mandate.
+Whatever happens next, the key for voters will be whether or not some solution can at least bend the curve on medical inflation (premiums and provider costs) while maintaining quality care and shielding families from bankruptcies and premature deaths.

 How Big Banks Got Too Big To Fail & (Maybe) Stayed That Way